 The missions will take you on a fantastic trip around the world from Transylvania to Seoul visiting real-world locations re-imagined in a dark and mysterious universe.
 Secret World Legends can be played entirely alone but social interaction makes it more fun so don’t be shy about joining a group.

-The game world needs no introduction so we will just talk about the gameplay.
+The game world of LOTRO needs no introduction so we will just talk about the gameplay.
 Choose from four races, ten classes, and more than 1,000 skills to create your Middle Earth avatar.

 Journey from the tranquil Shire to the dark Mines of Moria and stroll through the ancient woods of Lothlorien.